 For each completed round you get bonuses for maximum hit count and clear time.
 If the fight drags for too long a death golem appears alternately for both players, gradually increasing in speed as he gets killed and respawned.
 Getting touched by him means instant death.

 There are three modes of play in Twinkle Star Sprites.
 Character Mode lets you choose between nine goofy competitors with varying attributes for speed and power (they all share the same health).
 In Story Mode you play exclusively as Load Ran, the protagonist Sailor Moon-esque blonde witch.
 And Competitive Mode is where you want to go for some head-to-head shooting combat.
-In both Character and Story modes you play five levels with randomized opponents before facing the trio of final bosses: Dark Ran, Mevious and Memory.
-Character voices abound and music themes are nice overall, with more than one BGM for the some of the initial stages.
+In both Character and Story modes you play four levels with randomized opponents before facing the trio of final bosses: Dark Ran, Mevious and Memory.
+Character voices abound and music themes are nice overall, with more than one BGM for some of the initial stages.
 It’s obvious that the real value of this game lies in the Competitive mode.
 Playing the solo variations can be either delightful or infuriating: relax and enjoy the ride for a tour de force on opponent reading and reflex testing, play for score and see yourself go nuts with opponents dying for nothing or fiercely walling up for no reason.
 Extends are earned at every 500.000 points, and for each life in stock upon completion you get 100.000 points.

 In revisiting this game I tried to play exclusively with the weakest + fastest characters (1/3 power, 3/3 speed).
 Arthur Schmitt was the first, and the one thing I didn’t like about him was how weak and slow his shot is.
 In later levels it’s really tough to handle things when under pressure.
 Then I switched to Kim, whose shot seems to be slightly more powerful.
 His bomb also lasts a little longer and often causes slowdown (which, by the way, is a constant companion but never hinders the gameplay in any way).
 Regardless of the character chosen, Twinkle Star Sprites offers an intricate shooting engine where timing and anticipation might matter more than the actual dodging.
 Pursuing a 1CC with the highest possible score can be particularly painful due to the nature of the AI: I defeated Dark Ran with 5 seconds of play once, but I lost count of how many times Memory fried all three lives I had in stock when reaching her.
 After a while I couldn’t help but think about Takashi Miike's Audition, that movie where a cute girl tortures, dismembers and slowly kills the protagonist with the sweetest smile on her face.
 Memory is the same, all cute and sweet while raping her opponents to shreds.
 While Mevious is at least evil-looking although not nearly as tough, Memory is so cute it hurts!